-The American Board of Family Medicine defines the 7-year period of board eligibility as (1) the period that begins January 1, 2012, for any physician eligible to apply for certification prior to that date; (2) the period that begins upon the date of successful completion of an ACGME accredited Family Medicine residency training program, on or after January 1, 2012, in accordance with all ABFM policies and procedures (or upon successful application for reciprocity as defined by our reciprocity agreements); or (3) the period that begins upon the date of loss of certification on or after January 1, 2012.
+The American Board of Family Medicine defines the 7-year period of board eligibility as (1) the period that begins January 1, 2012, for any physician eligible to apply for initial certification prior to that date, or (2) the period that begins upon the date of successful completion of an ACGME-accredited Family Medicine residency training program, on or after January 1, 2012.

-In order to represent themselves as board eligible, the physician must comply with the Guidelines for Professionalism, Licensure and Personal Conduct.
-In addition, the physician must continue to meet the requirements for MC-FP or the MC-FP Entry or Re-Entry processes.
+A physician who wishes to be designated as board eligible must continuously comply with the Guidelines for Professionalism, Licensure and Personal Conduct.
+In addition, the physician must continue to meet the requirements for Resident Certification Entry or the Certification Entry processes.